What to Do When Your Toilet is Blocked: A Step-by-Step Guide

 - Baking Soda and Vinegar (Optional)

-The first thing you need to do when faced with a blocked toilet is to shut off the water supply valve behind the toilet.
-This is to ensure that no water can enter the tank as you work on unclogging it.
-The valve is typically situated near the bottom of the tank on one side.
+The first thing to do when faced with a blocked toilet is turning off water valves on the toilet.
+This step ensures that no more water enters the tank as you try to get it unclogged.
+The valve usually is located near to the base of tank, on one side.

-Your hands must be protected from germs or bacteria that may be present in your toilet by wearing rubber gloves prior to making use of any tools to unblock the drain.
+You must protect your hands against germs and bacteria present in your toilet bowl with rubber gloves prior to making use of any tool to clear the toilet.

 Step 3: Use a plunger.

-A plunger is undoubtedly the most efficient tool for clearing toilets of blockages.
-The first step is to gently push down to the plunger, until air is evacuated from it. then press firmly over the toilet and begin to plunge upwards and downwards for approximately 20 seconds.
-The suction that is created through plunging back and forth will remove any blockages.
+A plunger is the most efficient tool for clearing up blocked toilets.
+The first step is to gently push down upon the plunger until all air is removed from it, then place it in the hole in your toilet and begin to plunge continuously up and down for around 20 minutes.
+The suction that is created when you plunge back and forth can help clear any obstructions.

 Tips:

-- Cover holes around sinks or shower drains, if they are near to stop air pressure escaping as you plunge.
+- Place holes around sinks or shower drains, if they are close enough to prevent air pressure escaping as you plunge.

-If plunges don’t work you can try this other method add half a cup of baking soda as well as one teaspoon of vinegar inside the bathroom bowl.
-Let this mixture settle for around 15 minutes.
-The mixture will start to fizz then stop you can pour hot water down (not boiling) to clear the blockage.
+If plunging doesn’t work then try this alternative method - pour half a cup of baking soda and a teaspoon of vinegar inside the bathroom bowl.
+Allow the mixture to settle for around 15 minutes.
+It will fizz a bit then stop, pour hot water down (not overly hot) to flush out the obstruction.

-Step 5 5.
-Use a wire coat hanger or a plumbing snake.
+Step 5: Use an iron coat hanger made of wire or a plumbing snake.

-If plunging, baking soda/vinegar methods have failed to clear the clog, then it’s the right time to utilize an electric coat hanger or plumbing snake.
-Make sure you straighten your coat hanger’s wire until are left with a thin and long wire that has hooks that are bent on one side or the plumbing snake which is specially designed to clear drain clogs.
-Place the snake into the drain hole in your toilet and twist around, twist, push and pull till you experience a resistance. that’s where the blockage usually occurs.
-Gently try to break up any blockages using back-and-forth motion without damaging your pipeline.
+If plunging, baking soda or vinegar methods have failed, then it is the right time to utilize a wire coat hanger, or plumbing snake.
+Straighten the coat hanger’s cord until you have a thin, long wire that has a hook that is bent on one side or to use the plumbing snake which is specifically designed for clearing drain blockages.
+Place the snake into the drain hole of your toilet and twist around, twist, push and pull till you experience resistance; there’s usually a blockage occurs.
+Try to break up any blockages with a back-andforth motion without causing damages in your drainpipe.

 Note:

-Step 6: Turn on the water supply, and then check the results.
+Step 6: Turn on the water supply and verify the result.

-After you have cleared any blockages, it is essential to turn on your water valve on your toilet.
-After that, flush it a few times to ensure that everything flows freely now!
+After you have cleared any obstructions, it’s vital to turn on your water valve that is behind the toilet bowl.
+You should flush it a couple of times to ensure that all water flows smoothly now!

 Tools | Description |